AnimosWorkshop/Sor-Vault/World Information/Gods/3rd Verse/Temuþen Gods.md

 This act has been the first of its kind, as no mortal had ever killed a god prior to this point.
 This proved that the act was possible, and a danger to the position of the gods.
 However, the Limbani council of gods decided to elevate Þea instead of punishing her, recognizing both her case against Nil, and the national case against one god putting an entire dragonland under his thumb.

 Þea herself acts very differently to Nil in her position, and her first act was to appoint local leaders from throughout her country to rule over the people, whereas she only served as an ideological beacon.
 This worked well and earned her the favor of the northern half of the country, whereas the southern half remained loyal to Nil's spiritual successor, until the south's uprising by Loznia in the year 1276 2V, which brought peace to the dragonland right until the Great Dragon War.
 The new war forced Þea and her people flee en masse to [[Avsekoper]], the country of her [[#Meralien (Meralyn) Martor|husband]], where she keeps her ideology and takes care of both her people and the greater geopolitical entity of Carniules.

+Þea is a very active goddess, especially throughout Temuþan but also in other worlds.
+She supports leaders which head either self-governed communities, or communities which they are personally, intimately familiar with.
+It is of her belief that leaders can often times be too outreaching, without understanding the consequences of their decisions.
+In the worse cases, leaders can even ignore the suffering under their rule altogether, using their unfamiliarity as a strength.

 ### Meralien (Meralyn) Martor